soniacweb/potterworld/README.md

 ```

-We accessed spells, and 'types' from `this.state` syntax.

 Individual `Character`, `Spells`, and `House History` pages also required a classical React component that displayed each character/spell/house history by their unique ID key.
 This allows the user to view more information about the respective subjects that they have clicked on the `House Sort` index page.

 # Wins

-- My biggest win was incorporating the `Sorting Hat` page for the novelty of it all.
+- My biggest win was incorporating the `Sorting Hat` feature page for the novelty of it all.

 - I like the overall look of the app.
 We wanted to stick with old-school looking illustrations, a nod to the books rather than the movies.